 Also, the gourmet grilling system, allows you to remove the center section and you can put different accessories in there like a cast-iron searing plate (otherwise known as a Griddle Plate!).

 One of the disadvantages of the gourmet grilling system on the Master Touch is that the center section is removable and if you ever take your grill grates and put them up vertically, there’s a good chance that that piece is going to fall out.

 But, if you’re doing something like chicken and you have it go around the outside, you can put your fire in the middle without fear of burning up your grates (or your wings).

-The premium and Master Touch models have updated vents that are p-shaped.
+As far as venting and the Weber Premium vs Master touch debate, The premium and Master Touch models both have updated vents that are p-shaped.

 What that allows you to do is make some real fine-tuned adjustments to your airflow especially when you’re doing low and slow temperatures.

 With the oval bottom vents, a small change in the dampers can make a big change in airflow and thus the temperature.